-For the purposes of this report, the geographical coordinates of Peoria are 40.694 deg latitude, -89.589 deg longitude, and 518 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Peoria are 40.694 deg latitude, -89.589 deg longitude, and 518 ft elevation.

-The topography within 2 miles of Peoria contains only modest variations in elevation, with a maximum elevation change of 213 feet, and an average elevation above sea level of 509 feet.
+The topography within 2 miles of Peoria contains only modest variations in elevation, with a maximum elevation change of 213 feet and an average elevation above sea level of 509 feet.
 Within 10 miles also contains only modest variations in elevation (427 feet).
-Within 50 miles contains significant variations in elevation (535 feet).
+Within 50 miles contains only modest variations in elevation (535 feet).

 The area within 2 miles of Peoria is covered by artificial surfaces (83%) and water (17%), within 10 miles by cropland (38%) and artificial surfaces (36%), and within 50 miles by cropland (86%).

 This report illustrates the typical weather in Peoria, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.